 Samsung's HBM3e fails Nvidia qualification — again

-Samsung's latest attempt to qualify its HBM3e chips for use in Nvidia's H200 and B100 accelerators has failed for the second consecutive quarter, according to people familiar with the testing.
-The failure is primarily related to power consumption and heat dissipation at sustained loads.
-This is a significant problem for Samsung, which has been counting on Nvidia as an anchor customer for its memory business.
-It is also a significant problem for the overall supply picture: Samsung represents roughly 30% of global HBM production capacity, and that capacity is effectively unavailable to the market's largest buyer.
+Samsung's latest attempt to qualify its HBM3e chips for Nvidia's H200 and B100 accelerators has failed for the second consecutive quarter.
+The failure relates primarily to power consumption and heat dissipation at sustained loads.
+Samsung represents roughly 30% of global HBM production capacity — and that capacity is effectively unavailable to the market's largest buyer until the qualification problem is resolved.

 So whatThe HBM supply shortage just got worse.
-Samsung's capacity cannot be counted until the qualification problem is solved — and there is no public timeline for that.
+Samsung's capacity cannot be counted until this is fixed — and there is no public timeline for that.

 Source: Reuters, industry sources